 Visiting Cameron Lake is a traditional highlight of a trip to Waterton.
-With the Akamina Parkway closed, it’s almost impossible to visit the lake in 2019.
-Almost.
-If Cameron Lake is on your must-do list of things to do in Waterton, you can still get there on foot or by renting an e-bike.
-Construction crews are working to restore the Carthew-Alderson trail and it is expected to re-open sometime this summer.
-The hike will be 15-km one-way and a campsite is expected to be available at the midway point.
+With the Akamina Parkway closed, it’s almost impossible to visit the lake in 2020.
+If Cameron Lake is on your must-do list of things to do in Waterton, you can get there by hiking Carthew-Alderson trail.
+The hike is 15-km one-way and there is a campsite at the midway point.
 You’ll pass through a lot of burned terrain, but it will be a chance to see how the area is recovering.
 Fire is a natural phenomenon in a forest ecosystem.
 You may also be able to reach the lake via Akamina Parkway if they are allowing cyclists to travel along the road.

 Taking a cruise with Waterton Shoreline Cruise Co. across Upper Waterton Lake to the international border at Goat Haunt, Montana is one of the most unique things to do in Waterton.
 This boat tour lets you cross the US border without a passport.
 The cruise gives wonderful views of the lake and interesting commentary.
-It’s important to note that the boat is not stopping at Goat Haunt this season due to under-staffing at the border crossing.
+It’s important to note that the boat is not stopping at Goat Haunt this season due to under-staffing at the United States border crossing.
 If you want to hike the trails inside Glacier National Park, you will have to hike to Goat Haunt, tent overnight and hike the trails the next day.
-Be sure to register online when you are crossing the US boarder.
+Be sure to register online when you are crossing the US border.

 Waterton Lakes National Park and its sister park, Glacier National Park in the United States are now recognized by the International Dark-Sky Association (IDA) as a provisional International Dark Sky Park.
 Parks Canada has created a list of the top stargazing sites in the park.
 Dark Sky Guides offers guided stargazing tours – one of the newest things to do in Waterton.